-The answer is both simple and complex.
 In a nutshell, DNSSEC is a technical best-practice in which the validity of a DNS query is ensured through cryptographic signing.
-DNS security, on the other hand, is the concept that the pervasive nature of DNS can be leveraged to secure your entire network.
+DNS security, on the other hand, is the concept that the pervasive nature of the Domain Name System (DNS) can be leveraged to secure your entire network.

 What is DNSSEC?

 DNSSEC stands for Domain Name System Security Extensions, and it’s actually quite simple.
-At a basic level, DNSSEC is a way to secure and validate a DNS query without needing to understand what the query is for.
+At a basic level, DNSSEC is a way to secure and validate a DNS record without needing to understand what the query is for.

-DNSSEC validates responses to DNS queries before they are returned to the client.
-The client sends a query asking for a particular IP address with a cryptographic key, and the client’s DNS server retrieves the answer and validates it using another cryptographic key.
+The validating resolver acts as a decoder.
+When DNSSEC is implemented, all DNS zones have a public key and a private key.
+The public key, as the name suggests, is available to everyone and provides the means to decrypt messages signed by the corresponding private key (this is why they are known as a “key pair”).
+The client’s DNS resolver then retrieves the answer and validates it using another cryptographic DNSkey record.
 Once the answer is validated it is returned to the client, but not before the two keys link up at the original server – it is only then that the query will fully resolve.

 What is DNS Security?

 This is where things begin to get complicated – “DNS security” is a concept, not a single practice or protocol.
 A good way to think of it is how BlueCat’s Expert Team’s Senior Director, Jason Davis, puts it: “DNS Security Extensions are intended to validate the query.
 DNS Security says ‘What are you doing with that query?’”
 At a basic level, “DNS security” means leveraging DNS data and DNS query traffic for security purposes.
 There are several methodologies and pieces of software which can put this idea into practice.